tridecco/game-board/docs/API.md

 **Description:**

 Creates a new `Board` instance.
 Initializes the game board with a map configuration, which defines the board's layout, dimensions, and position properties.
-If no map is provided, it defaults to `defaultMap`.
+If no map is provided, it defaults to `defaultBoardMap`.

 **Parameters:**

 - `map` (Object, optional): An object containing the board configuration.
-If not provided, `defaultMap` is used.
+If not provided, `defaultBoardMap` is used.
 The map object should have the following properties:
   - `type` (string): The type of hexagonal grid layout ('odd-r', 'even-r', 'odd-q', 'even-q').
   - `columns` (number): The number of columns in the grid.
   - `rows` (number): The number of rows in the grid.